 I finally encountered my first other hikers of the day along the road.
 At the summit, I rested and gazed out across the cloud tops covering much of my view.
 I had the summit all to myself.

 I began to work my way down the road to the Fern Fire Road.
 I began to encounter more hikers making their way to the summit, along with their dogs in tow.
-I had forgotten how steep the road, as such, my pace slowed some.
+I had forgotten how steep the road was, and as such, my pace slowed some.
 It might also have been the fact I already hiked 8 miles.
 I began to become concerned about the time, as I needed to be back in town to celebrate a good friend’s 50th birthday.
 I wondered if I should just head to the road and hitchhike back to the car.
 In the end, I figured I could make it back to the car without too much delay.

 The road gently worked its way down, crossing various springs along the way.
 Soon I found myself at the base of Arrowmaker Ridge.
 I was uncertain if I should attempt it.
 I was going to be cutting it close in time.
 Although the peak is not that high, it does require some bushwhacking.
 Since I was fighting the clock, I had not been resting nearly as much as I normally do.
 I crossed over the meadow to see if an easy route.
 Alas, nothing appeared, and I was running out of gas and still had a couple of miles still to go.
 Since both Middle Peak and Stonewall Peak are nearby, I knew I would have an easy opportunity to try again.